abhaykoka/Transparent_Pool/README.md

 This collaborative project, named Transparent Pool, is a joint effort between myself and my classmate, L. Satyalokesh.
 Developed using Android Studio HedgeHog, the frontend is crafted with XML and Java to ensure a robust and user-friendly experience.
 As for the backend, we have seamlessly integrated Back4app to power the functionality of the application.
 Together, our expertise and teamwork have contributed to the creation of a transparent and efficient solution for managing collective pools on the Android platform.

-Here is the google drive link for the zip file of the project. https://drive.google.com/drive/folders/1l5EurQXafdlG-iFvUcpzMXxasrMyFH-o?usp=sharing
+Here is the google drive link for the compressed file of the project. https://drive.google.com/drive/folders/1l5EurQXafdlG-iFvUcpzMXxasrMyFH-o?usp=sharing